 In September 2013 we again returned to the orchard to review the growth of the trees since the work undertaken in February 2013.
 It was good to see that all of the trees had responded well to the winter prune and were growing well.
 It was heartening to see that a number of trees were carrying a good crop of fruit.

 In February 2014 we returned again for the late winter prune and it was good to see the trees were still in a good condition and protected from the site development.

 We decided to have a good look at blossoming time in Spring 2014 and were delighted to see how well the trees had responded to the winter prune.

 We returned in September 2014 to discover that all of the trees had cropped very well.
-Our final work in the orchard was a prune undertaken in February 2015 before the orchard was handed over to Crookham Parish Council and who intend to manage the orchard themselves.
+Our final work in the orchard was a prune undertaken in February 2015 before Crookham Parish Council asked us to stand down and will manage the orchard themselves.
 Fingers crossed that it stays well maintained!

 Other major works include a considerable number of garden fruit tree restorations, working with the London Orchard Project in terms of variety mapping in old orchards across London, training volunteers in restoration techniques and advising on orchard restoration and the restoration of two further orchards albeit on a smaller scale!.
 We have also planted a new orchard - and extending it each year (!) - at a care home in Maidenhead, Berkshire and will be maintaining it during its early years.
 This was a very exciting project as we were asked to only plant apples and pears that were bred in Berkshire or had very strong local contacts..